nxskok/pasias/docs/23-mds.md

 shows.)
-I think it is not at all surprising that these pairs of letters got confused, because the letters of each pair have similar shapes (which is all you'd have to react to if you see them for ``a few milliseconds'' each): C and G circular with a hole on the right, H, M, N and W vertical lines on the outside with something across the middle, Q and D almost circular.
+I think it is not at all surprising that these pairs of letters got confused, because the letters of each pair have similar shapes (which is all you'd have to react to if you see them for "a few    milliseconds" each): C and G circular with a hole on the right, H, M, N and W vertical lines on the outside with something across the middle, Q and D almost circular.
 (It's up to you whether you consider H, M, N and W as a group of four or as two pairs.)